elastic/kibana/rfcs/text/0017_url_service.md

 ```

 These short URLs will be stored in saved objects of type `url` and will be
 automatically migrated using the locator.
+The long URL will NOT be stored in the
+saved object.
+The locator ID and locator params will be stored in the saved
+object, that will allow us to do the migrations for short URLs.

 ### `KibanaLocation` interface